-Helene sighed and then said, “My new boss, Mr. Singh, invited us for dinner tonight.”
+Helene sighed, “My new boss, Mr. Singh, invited us for dinner tonight.”

 “Mom, I just want to go home.
-I don’t want to go anywhere,” Chelsea whined.
+I don’t want to go anywhere,” Bethany whined.

 “Okay.
-I don’t have a choice, do I?” said Chelsea.
+I don’t have a choice, do I?” said Bethany.

-Bethany smiled at her mom but didn’t respond and just looked out the window as they drove down the country road into town.
-Her view consisted of field after field of mostly cows, occasionally horses and wood frame houses.
-Many of the houses needed repairs and a new coat of paint.
+Bethany smiled at her mom but didn’t respond.
+She turned and just stared out the window as they drove down the country road into town.
+Her view consisted of field after field dotted with cows, a random horse or two, and wood-frame houses.
+Many of the homes needed repairs and a new coat of paint.
 There wasn’t a lot of money in Dale City.
 Most people lived off the land or paycheck to paycheck, except for the lucky ones that worked at James Corp, the best employer in the small town, Bethany always heard the adults saying.
 But she didn’t care about any of that because her head was filled with dreams of galloping Fyrestorm across green pastures.

-Amir stepped out onto the walkway in front of his shop to greet them as they exited the truck, the heavy metal doors of the old truck screeching as they slammed them both shut.
+Amir stepped out onto the walkway in front of his shop to greet Bethany and her mom as they exited the truck, the heavy metal doors screeching as they slammed them both shut.
 Amir Singh was Helene’s age, but unlike her, he was fit.
-His black hair was cropped short, but was full and a bit wavy, complimenting his olive skin.
+His black hair was cropped short, but was full and a bit wavy, complementing his olive-colored skin.

-“Helene, so happy you and Chelsea could make it for dinner,” he greeted them with a smile.
+“Helene, so happy you and your daughter could make it for dinner,” he greeted them with a smile.

-“Hello Amir, this is Chelsea,” Helene said as she waived an arm toward her daughter as they both stepped onto the sidewalk.
+“Hello Amir, this is Bethany,” Helene said, waving an arm toward her daughter as Bethany stepped onto the sidewalk next to her mom.

 “You call your boss by his first name?”
-Chelsea blurted out.
+Bethany blurted out.

 “We’re informal around here,” said Amir with a smile as he extended his right hand toward her.

-Chelsea looked at his hand for a moment, then reached out and took it.
-She shook it firmly as her Dad had taught her before he left them.
+Bethany looked at his hand for a moment, then reached out and took it.
+She shook it firmly as her dad had taught her before he left them.
 It was the only thing she ever learned from him.
 “Thank you for getting me the job at Kuhaylah Arabians,” she said.

-“Everything is so old in here!” said Chelsea.
+“Everything is so old in here!” said Bethany.

-“Well why would people want to buy old things?
-Asked Chelsea.
+“Well why would people want to buy old things?”
+Asked Bethany.

-“That’s an excellent question, Chelsea.
-I think sometimes old things, comfort people.
-They remind them of a simpler time, I assume,” Amir answered.
+“That’s an excellent question, Bethany.
+I think sometimes old things comfort people.
+They remind them of a simpler time, I assume.”

-“That makes sense,” said Chelsea as they reached a door in the back that Amir opened and led them through.
+“That makes sense,” said Bethany as they reached a door in the back that Amir opened and led them through.

-“That’s because you’ve never smelled Indian spices before.
+“That’s because you’ve never smelled Indian spices before I’d wager.
 I’ve made us some butter chicken and some naan,” said Amir.

 “Just chicken with butter?
-And what’s nahn?” asked Chelsea.
+And what’s naan?” asked Bethany.

-“Come I’ll show you,” said Amir as they followed him to the back of the apartment to the kitchen.
-On the stove there was a large silver, metal pot that Amir walk toward and then lifted the lid.
+“Come, I’ll show you,” said Amir.
+They followed him through the back of the apartment to the kitchen.
+Amir lifted the lid of a large, silver pot on the stove.
 “Come look,” he invited.

-Chelsea and Helene obliged, and they could see chicken covered in a brownish sauce inside the pot as they peered into it.
-“Oh, I like chicken and gravy,” said Chelsea.
+Bethany and Helene peered into the pot and saw chicken covered in a brownish sauce.
+“Oh, I like chicken and gravy,” said Bethany.

 “And here is the naan,” said Amir as he lifted a thin, white cloth from a plate on the counter.

 “Oh, it’s just flatbread.
-I love bread!” said Chelsea.
+I love bread!” said Bethany.

 Bethany was distracted by a photograph on the wall just past the stove and near the kitchen table as Amir placed the cloth back over the bread.
 It was a picture of Amir, although younger, smiling and standing next to a beautiful golden colored horse, with a blaze running down the length of its face.
-Chelsea walked closer to the photo and said, “What’s wrong with that horse’s ears?”
+Bethany walked closer to the photo and said, “What’s wrong with that horse’s ears?”

 “There’s nothing wrong with Apollo’s ears.
 He’s a Marwari horse, their ears are supposed to curve inward.”

 “Mahr-wahr-ee?
-How do you spell that?” asked Chelsea.
+How do you spell that?” asked Bethany.

 “M-a-r-w-a-r-i,” Amir answered.

-Helene retrieved the Britta water pitcher from the fridge and poured water into the three glasses that Amir had already placed on the table.
-Amir placed the plate of naan from the microwave and placed it on the table after having microwaved it for a few seconds to warm it.
+Helene retrieved the Brita water pitcher and poured water into the three glasses that Amir had set on the table.
+Then Amir removed the warm plate of naan from the microwave and placed it on the table.

 The three of them sat down at the table, which had already been set with forks and napkins.
-Amir reached for the plate of naan and removed one of the flat breads before passing the plate onto Helene.
+Amir reached for the plate of naan and removed one of the flatbreads before passing it onto Helene.
 He then ripped off a small piece of naan and used it to pick up some of the chicken and then began eating.

-“I’m eating in the traditional Indian way, but sometimes I use a fork too.
-I set the table with forks because I know that’s what you are used to.”
+“I’m eating in the traditional Indian style, but sometimes I use a fork too.
+I set the table with forks because I know that’s what you’re used to.”

-“Well, I hope you two won’t be offended if I use a fork,” said Helene, smiling.
+“Well, I hope you two won’t be offended if I use a fork.”
+Helene smiled.

 Amir smiled at Helene and then turned his attention to Bethany.
 “I’m very happy that my good friend Antonia gave you the job at the ranch.
-I used to work on a horse ranch in India,” said Amir.
+I used to work on a horse ranch in India.”

 “You did?
-Is that where you met Apollo?” asked Chelsea.
+Is that where you met Apollo?” asked Bethany.